textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 ### Previewing (development) themes

-Being able to preview theme construction and view what it looks like rendered on the front-end as you develop them is rather important.
-Textpattern provides features to do exactly that without affecting the *live* conditions.[^careful]
+The ability to preview theme composition and its relationship with website architecture, as well see how it looks on the front-end as you make changes, is rather important.
+Textpattern provides features to do it all in one place without affecting the *live* conditions.[^careful]

 [^careful]: As long as you're careful and don't start deleting plugins or changing preferences, or whatever.